Will-JacKnight/qdrl-robotics/README.md

-# Intelligent Trial and Error
+# Quality-Diversity Damage recovery with Intelligent Trial and Error (ITE)
+This repository is built on top of [QDax library](https://github.com/adaptive-intelligent-robotics/QDax).

 <img src="docs/images/intact_walking.gif" height="150"/><img src="docs/images/recovery_demo.gif" height="150"/>

 The goal for the agent is to run as fast as possible, even when it's damaged.